Arthashastra: Pregnancy and abortion

-The text has been translated and interpreted by Shamashastry, Kangle, Trautmann and many others.
-Recent translations or interpretations include those of Patrick Olivelle and McClish.

 Influence and reception

-Scholars state that the Arthashastra was influential in Asian history.
-Its ideas helped create one of the largest empires in South Asia, stretching from the borders of Persia to Bengal on the other side of the Indian subcontinent, with its capital Pataliputra twice as large as Rome under Emperor Marcus Aurelius.
+Based on the misidentification with Chanakya, scholars state that the Arthashastra was influential in Asian history.
+According to Boesche, writing in 2003, its ideas helped create one of the largest empires in South Asia, stretching (possibly) from the Hindu kush to Bengal on the other side of the Indian subcontinent, with its capital Pataliputra twice as large as Rome under Emperor Marcus Aurelius.

-Kautilya's patron Chandragupta Maurya consolidated an empire which was inherited by his son Bindusara and then his grandson Ashoka.
-With the progressive secularization of society, and with the governance-related innovations contemplated by the Arthashastra, India was "prepared for the reception of the great moral transformation ushered in by Ashoka", and the spread of Buddhist, Hindu and other ideas across South Asia, East Asia and southeast Asia.
+Chanakya's patron Chandragupta Maurya consolidated an empire which was inherited by his son Bindusara and then his grandson Ashoka.

 Comparisons to Machiavelli

 In 1919, a few years after the newly discovered Arthashastra manuscript's translation was first published, Max Weber stated:

 More recent scholarship has disagreed with the characterization of Arthashastra as "Machiavellianism".
 Kautilya asserts in Arthashastra that, "the ultimate source of the prosperity of the kingdom is its security and prosperity of its people", a view never mentioned in Machiavelli's text.
 The text advocates land reform, where land is taken from landowners and farmers who own land but do not grow anything for a long time, and given to poorer farmers who want to grow crops but do not own any land.

 Arthashastra declares, in numerous occasions, the need for empowering the weak and poor in one's kingdom, a sentiment that is not found in Machiavelli.
 "The king shall also provide subsistence to helpless women when they are carrying and also to the children they give birth to".
 Elsewhere, the text values not just powerless human life, but even animal life and suggests in Book 2 that horses and elephants be given food, when they become incapacitated from old age, disease or after war.